lobneroO/PersonalRunningOrderTool/README.md

   With very short slots, there is very little place to put the stamps.
   Currently, no check for space is implemented, thus the name and time stamps will write into their positions every time.
+  If you need a workaround, shorten the band name in your line-up .csv file (e.g. "Fleshgod Apocalypse" can become "Fleshgod" or simply "FA").
 - _The time axes (y axes) exceeds 24_

   Sorry about that.
 This is more or less my first python script, and I did this in a weekend.
 I do not know how to fix that yet.